neelas7/portfolio/index.md

 ## Work Experience

-* **Chair @ Data Science at Brunel London (Feb 2024 - Dec 2024)**
+* **President & Lead Developer @ Brunel Data Science, London (Sep 2023 - Dec 2024)**
   * Data Science Society at Brunel is a Leading Tech organisation increasing data and tech literacy amongst students.
-  * Here I led weekly Programming sessions for 50+ students in a range of programming languages including Python, R, SQL and more.
+  * Implemented a Retrieval-Augmented Generation ETL pipeline leveraging Astra DB for vector-based storage.
+  * Engineered a Python web app using JavaScript & LLMs for real-time speech recognition with sub-1s latency.
+  * Led technical bootcamps for 80+ attendees per session on Python & SQL.

 * **Developer  @ Risidio, London (Jan 2024 - Jun 2024)**
   * Risido is a tech startup in London with a global client base.
-  * Developed scalable software and web solutions, working with huge datasets to bring their own flagship 3D metaverse to life.
-  * Built PowerPoint presentations to communicate findings to the CEO and 5+ dept., in non-technical, clear terms.
+  * Integrated real-time analytics into the frontend, tracking user interactions to refine UX and feature adoption.
+  * Delivered directly to CEO, Stakeholders and 5+ departments on KPIs using  powerpoint presentations & Excel.
+  * Streamlined data-driven decision-making by reporting and analysis 3x with Agile methodologies.

-* **Data Engineer Intern @ Devsinc (Jul 2021 - Oct 2021)**
+* **Data Engineer Intern @ Devsinc (Jul 2022 - Oct 2022)**
-  * Designed an ETL pipeline to process ~10GB+ datasets from multiple sources (.txt, Excel .CSV).
-This reduced manual search time by 70%.
-  * Developed a data retrieval took using Python that searched for the data input by the user from a 20+ years of past records and returned the needed data. it also visualised the past data over a user entered time period.
+ * Engineered a Python-based data retrieval & visualisation tool, optimizing retrieval from 20+ years of files
+ * Achieved sub-0.5s query response times, allowing for rapid access to large datasets.
+ * Optimized file parsing and indexing algorithms, reducing manual search effort by 70%.
+ * Implemented a Python visualisation dashboard where users can visualise trends over custom time periods.

 ---

 ## Transferable Experience

-* **Founder and Chair | Brunel Data Science**
-  Mentored 80+ students, led 5+ hackathons.

-* **Tech Speaker | Innovia UK Women in STEM**
+* **Tech Speaker Innovia UK Women in STEM**
   Keynote Guest Speaker.

-* **VP Robotics Society | A Levels - 2018**
+* **VP Robotics Society**
   Led a team of 40+ members on various robotics projects.